-The SOCIMI must assess and pay a 19% levy in respect of the dividends distributed if the beneficiary of the dividends is a Spanish or foreign taxpayer (i) that holds at least 5% of the financial rights of the SOCIMI, and (iii) that is either exempt from any corporate tax on the dividends or subject to tax on the dividend received (i.e. a rate lower than 10%).
+The SOCIMI must assess and pay a 19% levy in respect of the dividends distributed if the beneficiary of the dividends is a Spanish or foreign taxpayer who (i) holds at least 5% of the financial rights of the SOCIMI, and (ii) is either exempt from any corporate tax on the dividends or subject to tax on the dividend received (i.e. a rate lower than 10%).
+However, this special levy shall not be applicable to the beneficiary of the dividends that (i) is a company regulated by the SOCIMIs Act (although this company meets both previous points) or (ii) is a company non-resident in Spain (but is resident of countries or territories with which there is an actual exchange of tax information in accordance with the First Additional provision of the Measures for the Prevention of Tax Fraud 36/2006 Act) provided that the dividends or profits are subject at least a 10% charge rate.